DilBdrDhenga/CSS-Animation-Tutorial/README.md

 # CSS-Animation-Tutorial
-Simple Codes to define the CSS animation techniques
+Simple HTML and CSS code to learn about the CSS animation techniques